leoditommaso/leoditommaso.io/_i18n/en/_posts/2014-10-12-why-reading-would-save-you-a-lot-of-time.markdown

 date:   '2014-10-12 16:51:21 -03:00'
 summary: One day, when I was in high school, one of my teachers gave us an unexpected exam with 20 exercises and 2 hours to solve it.
-He told us to read carefully
+He told us to read carefully every exercise before doing the test and he also told us that we could leave the class as soon as the test was finished.
+The test began with a general explanation insisting on reading everything before solving the exam.
 categories: thoughts
 tags: thoughts reading experiencies
 ---